neatnik/omg.lol/info/omg.lol/services.md

 # Our Services

 omg.lol is a fun collection of services!
-Here’s some info about each of them
+Here’s some info about each of them.

 ## <i class="fa-duotone fa-fw fa-browser"></i> Website